 Remarks: This code is just for getting a SQL account that you can initially log in with.
 Optionally, you can use a local Windows account if it is a member of the Administrators Windows group.
 The WebAdmins role/group has default permissions along with the Windows Administrator group.
 Adding this new “Admin” account ensures you can manage the site with it.
 Once this code has been run, you can remark it out, but since it only creates the “Admin” role if it doesn’t exist, you can safely leave it if you like.
 Obviously, this is not what you would want to leave in production code.

-Start the site and manually navigate to /EPiServer/CMS/, and confirm that you can log in as a CMS admin.
+Start the site but be prepared to receive an initial 404 response since you don’t yet have any content.

-URL and
+Manually navigate by typing /EPiServer/CMS/ to the end of the URL and confirm that you can log in as a CMS admin using the password defined in the code above.

 Close the browser.